Great Black Swamp: Legacy of the swamp

-The loss of wetlands like the Great Black Swamp drives wetland conservation movements nationally and globally.
-Georgia's Okefenokee Swamp and its 402,000 acre refuge were recently saved from a proposed mine for titanium dioxide and other minerals.
-In June 2025, a conservation group purchased the mining site on Trail Ridge for $60 million, effectively ending the project.
-In 2022, the U.S. Army Corps of Engineers had reversed its approval for the mine because the mining company failed to properly consult with the Muscogee (Creek) Nation.
-The Muscogee inhabited the region until the Indian Removal Act.
-"Okefenokee" in their language means "shaking waters in a low place."

-Indigenous traditional ecological knowledge is gaining recognition for its benefits in land and nature management, offering a critical alternative to commercial resource exploitation.
-To support protection efforts, the National Association of Wetland Managers and the U.S. EPA publish handbooks guiding States and Indigenous nations on wetland management.
+A bald eagle at Ottawa National Wildlife Refuge (NWR).
+This refuge and Cedar Point NWR exist within the former Black Swamp.

-Recent legal challenges, such as the 2023 Supreme Court ruling in Sackett v.
+The Great Black Swamp ceased to exist in the 19th century.
+Its destruction and other wetland losses drive wetland conservation.
+Recent legal challenges, including the 2023 Supreme Court ruling in Sackett v.
 EPA, have created obstacles for U.S. wetland protection by focusing on private land-use rights.
-A 2025 report by the Natural Resources Defense Council (NRDC) argued the Sackett ruling threatens to remove protections for tens of millions of acres of existing wetlands, leaving them vulnerable to pollution and destruction.

-Development threatens global wetlands, including the Congo Peatlands, the world's largest tropical peatland swamp.
-It covers 16.7 million hectares (41 million acres), and stores 30 billion metric tonnes of carbon.
-In 2025, the Democratic Republic of the Congo launched bids for oil and gas drilling rights within the Peatlands.
-A growing logging industry, some of it illegal and financed by foreign entrepreneurs, threatens to destroy the Peatlands' biodiversity and to complicate the lives of the peoples who have inhabited the region, and have called it home, for countless centuries.
+Public perception about the Black Swamp has changed over time, scrutinizing bias, stereotypes, and historical denials.
+A 1982 WBGU-TV PBS documentary perpetuated misinformation about the Great Black Swamp by omitting many facts and eulogizing its destruction as a "heroic conquest."
+Historian Bruce E. McGarvey criticized the documentary for ignoring accurate history and focusing instead on exaggerated myths about the swamp.

+The annual Black Swamp Arts Festival in Bowling Green is named in honor of the mega-wetland.
+Recent media about the swamp includes Patrick Wensink's book, The Great Black Swamp: Toxic Algae, Toxic Relationships, and the Most Interesting Place Nobody's Ever Heard Of.
+In 2025, PBS Western Reserve released a documentary about the Great Black Swamp and the importance of wetlands, stating, "the misunderstanding of what wetlands provide to nature poses the threat of continued loss."

-A photo of a buoy used for harmful algal bloom monitoring and research in the Western Basin of Lake Erie.
+A buoy used for harmful algal bloom monitoring and research in the Western Basin of Lake Erie.
 This data helps scientists and Ohio communities forecast and prepare for harmful algal bloom events.

+In 2024, the United States Fish and Wildlife Service (USFWS) alerted the public that U.S. wetland destruction has increased by 50% since 2009, and urged wetland conservation, stating, "wetland loss leads to the reduced health, safety and prosperity of all Americans".
 BGSU's Center for Great Lakes and Watershed Studies addresses critical water issues affecting Ohio, Lake Erie, and the former Great Black Swamp region.
 In October 2025, WBGU-TV PBS interviewed scientists from the center to discuss Ohio water protection, wetland restoration, and applying their research to global water issues.

 As the shallowest and warmest of the Great Lakes, Lake Erie is experiencing more frequent harmful algal blooms (HABs).
 Increased organic nitrogen input encourages Microcystis blooms and toxin production.
 Rising temperatures are causing HABs to last longer.

 To manage these threats, the National Oceanic and Atmospheric Administration (NOAA) monitors HABs, utilizing satellites, field observations, models, buoys, and public health reports.
 NOAA provides hypoxia forecasts to alert decision-makers to cold, hypoxic upwellings near the shore.
 Such comprehensive measures are essential due to the lack of wetlands and increasing pollution.